zainab-Memon/Learning-React/07- Multi-Page SPA with React Router/README.md

   ```
 - **Define Routes:**
 - <Route> renders out the components based on the URL.
-- We have to nest all our <Route> component in <Routes>
+- We have to nest all our <Route> component in <Routes>, it is used in the replacement of <switch>
 - **path:** Path specifies a pathname we assign to our component.
 - **element:** It refers to the component which will render on matching the path.
   ```jsx
     import Nav from "./Nav";
     import About from "./About";